 - 14 to 21 days after birth

 - At 4 to 6 months

 If the result of 2 tests is negative, the infant does NOT have an HIV infection.
-If the results of any test is positive, the baby has HIV.
+If the results of any test are positive, the baby has HIV.

-HIV/AIDS is treated with antiretroviral therapy (ART).
+HIV/AIDS is treated with ART.
 These medicines stop the virus from multiplying.

 TREATING PREGNANT WOMEN